carlo-colombo/CashSplitter/README.md

 - **Add Expenses**: Add expenses to groups with single or multiple payers that can be split equally among all participants, a selected subset, or with custom amounts for each participant
+- **UI to Add Expenses**: User-friendly interface to add expenses with form validation, including amount, description, payer selection, and participant selection for splitting
 - **Local Persistence**: All data is saved to browser local storage—no server required
 - **Group Overview**: View a list of your groups and access their details